 For 2017 we tweaked the format still further, splitting the King of the Hill challenge into three categories: the SuperCar Shootout, Modified Saloons, and Sports Cars and Single Seaters.
 It was a great success and well received by competitors and fans alike.

 We did this to ensure competitors can compete on an equal footing across the various categories of cars.
 Over the years the Sports Cars and Single Seaters had become too fast for the racing saloons to stand any chance of victory.
 It was for a similar reason that we introduced the SuperCar Shootout in 2016 with great success.
 In that instance the modified saloons were too fast for the standard supercars giving them no chance.
 The cars practice, qualify and compete in their classes as per the King of the Hill, but have their own shootout final between the ten fastest cars in each category.

 These elements combine to give the event its unique flavour and provide entertainment for all ages.
 The Knysna Speed Festival’s vision is to host and organise the premier motorsport event in the country that is recognised as a premier event internationally.
-Our goal is to attract an ever-increasing number visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of motorsport, motoring activities and the natural beauty of the region.
+Our goal is to attract an ever-increasing number visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of entertainment, motorsport, motoring activities and the natural beauty of the region.
 The festival not only boosts economic activity in the town, but also benefits charities in the area.